Single Mode vs Multimode Fiber: Full Comparison

 On October 4, 2021, BGP broke Facebook.
 For about 6 hours, Facebook, Instagram, and WhatsApp vanished from the internet.
 Not slow.
 Not buggy.
 Gone.
 The outage cost Meta an estimated $60M in revenue and took 3.5 billion users offline at the same time.
 The cause?
 A single BGP misconfiguration that withdrew Facebook’s routes from...

-exFAT vs NTFS vs FAT32: Which File System Should You Pick?
+exFAT vs NTFS vs FAT32: Which File System Should You Pick in 2026?

 The short answer: use NTFS for Windows-only drives, exFAT for drives shared between Windows and Mac, and FAT32 only for older devices that don’t support exFAT.
 If you’re formatting a USB drive or external SSD in 2026, most people should choose exFAT for cross-platform use and NTFS for Windows-only storage.
 FAT32 is only worth...